 The decision to perform a procedure under ultrasound guidance or ultrasound assistance is based on the procedure itself.
 Procedures involving small target structures or procedures requiring precise placement of the needle are best performed under ultrasound guidance.
 Procedures such as paracentesis, thoracentesis, and abscess drainage are frequently performed using ultrasound assistance since the fluid collections tend to be larger, and once anatomy and pathology are marked out, it is typically safe to proceed blindly.

 Ultrasound-guided procedures can be performed using either a one-operator or two-operator technique.
 In a one-operator technique, the operator controls the transducer while simultaneously performing the procedure.
 In a two-operator technique, a second operator (assistant) controls the transducer while the first operator simultaneously performs the procedure.
 For those just learning to perform ultrasound-guided procedures, it is recommended that the one-operator technique be emphasized.
-In a study involving ultrasound ...
+In a study ...